Alabama Court Records

 Provide Appropriate ID’s/Fees and Request the Record

-Requestors are advised to schedule their visit to the office of the record custodian beforehand.
+Requestors may be advised to schedule their visit to the office of the record custodian beforehand.
 While requests are generally made during office hours, the retrieval process may require the skilled expertise of specific court staff.
 Upon arriving at a facility, requestors may make their requests verbally, but may also be provided a request form on which details of the request must be indicated.
 Additionally, requestors may be required to present a government-issued photo ID with which the eligibility of the requestor will be confirmed.
 Other forms of identification may be used as an alternative to the government-issued ID.
 However, appropriate IDs must be issued by a government parastatal or public office and selected institutions.
 Also, most record custodians charge a nominal fee which usually serves to cover the cost of the record search and/or copies made.

 Accessing Alabama Civil Court Record Via Mail